 The occurrence of condensation is greater with a vertical exhaust system since the exhaust gases in a horizontal system carry away much of the condensation.
 Even with short exhaust pipes, it may be a good idea to fit a condensation separator if there is any risk of rain water entering.

-Vertical exhaust outlets must be fitted with a device that prevents water ingress.
+Equip vertical exhaust outlets with a device that prevents water ingress.
 The illustration shows the design of a short vertical exhaust system with a condensation separator.
-A drainable water trap must also be connected to the condensation separator.
+Also connect a drainable water trap to the condensation separator.